jpinna99/dnd-character-builder/AB_campaign_notes.md

 We get to Greenest around sunset
-We enter Greenest and it is being attacked by a dragon Three guards are interrogating what looks to be a dragon cult member
+We enter Greenest and it is being attacked by a dragon Three guards are interrogating what looks to be a dragon cult member Titus suggested killing the cult member, the guard did, and we investigate the body Hildy found a tattoo on his right wrist of a multiheaded dragon, and a flashy ring on the other hand that looked like dragon shaped into a T.

+We fought 7 Kobolds to rescue a fleeing family.

+Before arriving at the keep, we fought off an ambush from two humanoids and an Ambush Drake

 In battle:
-Soveliss has +2 to AC and Dex saving throws with half cover
+***Soveliss has +2 to AC and Dex saving throws with half cover***

-We talk to the family we saved

-We think we meet Escobar the Red (red-headed dwarf)
+We met Escobert the Red (red-headed dwarf)
 We enter the keep and gain intel (see recap)

+We met Governor Nighthill (fellow Blade) who gave us a series of missions to get through the night:
+- Secure the Old Tunnel
+- Interrogate a prisoner for more intel (no captive prisoners at the moment)
+- Go check on the Sanctuary
+- Go check on the Sally Port (suggested point of entry by the raiders)

+We met Thedra and the Roaches: Thedra (female gnome, leader), Keel (Goliath), Snuffy (Kenku, good healer)

 Items: gold, medallion (Hildy)

+# 8/22/2025 Notes